craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/Economy Pages/Economics of Actstow.md

 ### Textiles
 What sort of fabrics / leathers are available and acceptable?
 What about dyes?

+Linen and Fine Leathers are the only truly acceptable clothing materials in Actstow.
+Feathers are a common filigree.

+Hemp is a poor dwarves' material, more used for containing than wearing.

+Farms of domesticated Wurm make many colors dye, but the Pure Whites and Blacks are extremely rare in Actstow.

 ### Preservation
 What is being preserved, how, with what, in where?
 Are these methods suitable for the climate?
 How good is it?
 How do people get through winter?